 Application of Covalent Bonds Between Small Molecules and Proteins for Improved Drug Discovery

-Up-to-date insight on current warhead modalities and the potential support of covalence chemistry earlier in the target discovery process
+Insight on current warhead modalities and the potential of covalence chemistry earlier in the target discovery process

 Covalent bonds play a key role in guiding the mechanisms of biology.
 Along with binding nucleic acids, amino acids, protein and the other biomolecules of life; covalence principles are rooted into all the drugs developed in today’s market.
 Although their dependency is high, our capabilities in manipulating covalent bond-forming reactions to correlating biofunction remains restricted.
 This impediment demonstrates areas for improvements in our discovery approaches and platform technologies.